OBBB Act Tax Law Changes: What Advisors Need to Know Now

 Why it matters

 For clients in the highest tax bracket, the value of itemizing shrinks under the new reduction formula.
-Deductions like SALT and charitable gifts won’t go as far once the 2/37 rule applies.
+Deductions such as SALT and charitable gifts won’t go as far once the 2/37 rule applies.
+This addition illustrates a trend of legislative changes that can make it harder for filers to find value in itemizing deductions.

 What to do

-Plan the timing of major deductions with care.
-Consider donor-advised funds where appropriate.
+Plan the timing of major deductions with care and, if possible, prioritize itemized deductions prior to this change going into effect.
+When appropriate, leverage donor-advised funds to bunch charitable gifts now and distribute them to charities later, aligning charitable giving with your long-term strategy.
 Run projections to show how much the reduction lowers benefits each year beginning in 2026.

 What changed